AugeosAI/aws-module-vpc/README.md

 ## Load balancers

-Traffic from the public Internet (e.g., requests from your users) initially goes to a *public load balancer*, which proxies the traffic to your apps.
-This allows you to run multiple copies of your application for scalability and high availability.
+Traffic from the public Internet (e.g., requests from your users) initially goes to a *public load balancer*, which proxies the traffic to the apps apis.
+This allows you to run multiple copies of application for scalability and high availability.
 The load balancers being used are:

 * [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/): The ALB is a